AugustWang/personal-computer-Monitor/readme.md

 <h1>Usage</h1>
 three documents:
 <h4>(1)com.yanghua.pcMonitorService.plist</h4>
-if you want receive [pc start] msg, put the file into /Library/LaunchDaemons/. other way,to put this file into /Library/LaunchAgents so that you can receive someone has login into your system.
+if you want to receive [pc start] msg, put the file into /Library/LaunchDaemons/. other way,to put this file into /Library/LaunchAgents so that you can receive the msg to kown someone has logined into your system.
 <h4>(2)pcMonitorService.sh</h4>
 put the shell script file into /usr/local/, and give other user execute permission in the terminal with below cmd: